jgoneil/Checkers/docs/DesignDoc.md

 our team members and beta testing done by our peers from other SWEN-251 sections and the students of SWEN-101.

-Our unit test were created using junit5 framework along with mockito to mock our dependencies.
+Our unit test were created using junit5 framework along with Mockito to mock our dependencies.
 Through are suit of unit test we were looking to ensure the correctness of our implementation.
 As this was one of our main goals writing thorough unit test was one of the acceptance criteria for every story.
 Our success can be reflected by our overall code coverage of 92% and the package